 Ten thousand years passed and Queen Sumedha had not yet born a child.
-This worried the subjects so much they gathered in the palace courtyard and implored the king to assemble a proper harem.
+This worried the citizens so much they gathered in the palace courtyard and implored the king to assemble a proper harem.
 But he told them he would not break the promise he had made to his wife.
 The queen heard what people were saying and though she appreciated her husband’s devotion, she knew they were right.
 So she chose four thousand concubines for him.
 After another ten thousand years the king still had no children, so she gathered another four thousand women.
 She did this four times in total, but after fifty thousand years and sixteen thousand and one wives the king still had no children.

 The townsfolk gathered again and suggested the king tell his concubines to pray for a son.
 He took their advice, but still remained childless.
 Later he told his queen to pray and she agreed.
 As she sat meditating in her room, the Bodhisatta’s palace trembled, and when he divined her wish, he decided to give her a son.
 He chose a god endowed with lots of merit and, after visiting Queen Sumedha to ensure she was sufficiently virtuous, he sent him to her womb.

 When their son, Maha-Panada, was born, the people rejoiced, bringing coins to the king so he would never lack anything.
 He was raised amidst the utmost splendor and was perfect in every way.
 When Maha-Panada reached age sixteen, the king decided to pass the crown to him and wanted to build a new palace for the occasion.
 After he sent his seers out to find the best location, the Bodhisatta’s throne grew warm.
-When the Bodhisatta saw the reason he sent Vissakamma, heaven’s chief builder, to join them.
-The heavenly builder told the others to go eat breakfast, and then when he was alone struck the earth with his staff causing a massive palace to rise.
+When the Bodhisatta saw the reason, he sent Vissakamma, heaven’s chief builder, to join them.
+Vissakamma told the others to go eat breakfast, and then when he was alone struck the earth with his staff causing a massive palace to rise.